Court piece: Scoring

 In a simple scoring variant used in Iran, the winning party scores 1 point if the other team also won a trick, or 2 points for kot, or 3 points for hâkem koti, i.e. a kot achieved by the opponents of trump-caller.

 A scoring variant used in the Netherlands assigns 2 points to a simple win, 5 points to a kap and 15 points to a baunie.
-To score the 5 points for kap, the player who wins the seventh trick (but not his or her partner) must stop the game at that point.
+To score the 5 points for kap, the player who wins the seventh trick (but not their partner) must stop the game at that point.
 If a party goes for baunie but loses a later trick, then it is only a single win of 2 points.

 A scoring variant popular in India and Pakistan counts kots.
 Winning seven consecutive hands (none of which is a kot) is equivalent to a kot.
 A single bavney counts as 52 kots.
 Each time the trump-caller's party scores a kot, the trump-caller's partner becomes trump-caller.

 Minor variations and common games of Rang

 Sometimes the direction of play is clockwise.

 Instead of fixed partnerships, the partnerships may also be determined randomly.
 In this case the seating arrangement may have to be adjusted so that the players sit crosswise.

 After all cards have been dealt, it may happen that trump-caller does not hold a single court card.
 In this case trump-caller may be allowed to announce a redeal.
-In another variation, trump-caller may call for a redeal if there is not court card among his or her first five cards, but may not do so more than twice in a row.
+In another variation, trump-caller may call for a redeal if there is not court card among their first five cards, but may not do so more than twice in a row.
 Trump-caller's partner may also be allowed to announce that they do not hold a trump and suggest a redeal.
 The redeal only happens if trump-caller agrees.

 Instead of making trumps, the trump-caller may be allowed to opt for a different procedure.
 In this case, trump-caller or dealer will turn up one of the remaining eight cards dealt to trump-caller for trumps, without looking at it first.

 A party that fails to stop the play of the hand after winning the first seven tricks, but does not win all tricks, may score only a simple win of the hand rather than a kot.
 In this case, only the player who wins the seventh trick may have the right to stop the hand.
 The person showing his trumps should have the greatest card of Rang to win the trick.

 In Pakistan and India, Rang is played with a lot of variations, all of them are based on rang, but categorized from simple to complex in the following order:

 In some regions, the opponent can change the trump if they think they can win seven tricks in it.
 But if they fail to win seven tricks in a row, then it is called anti kot.